Academia

 Curtin University

-He taught countless students over the years the concepts related to microeconomics and macroeconomics at an introductory level (e.g., demand/supply, aggregate demand/supply, monetary policy, fiscal policy, exchange rates).
+Brenton was a Tutor in Introductory Economics at Curtin University over several years where he taught countless students microeconomic and macroeconomic concepts at an early level (e.g., demand/supply, aggregate demand/supply, monetary policy, fiscal policy, exchange rates).